aarblaster/light-dramaturgy/About.md

 You can find out more about the [PhD in Theatre, Film, Television and Interactive Media (by creative practice)](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/phd-theatre-film-tv-interactive-media-by-creative/) on the University of York website.

+This project is being conducted according to restrictions that have been subject to approval by the School of Arts and Creative Technologies Ethics committee.
+The Chair of the ACT Ethics committee can be contacted on [ACT-ethics@york.ac.uk](mailto:act-ethics@york.ac.uk).

 ### Tools
 I use a number of tools for managing and conducting my research.
 I use [Zotero](https://zotoero.org) a free, open source citation manager.
 I also use [Obsidian](https://obsidian.md) for note taking and writing.